oddgrd/mhb-server/README.md

 This (WIP) project is a refactor of my previous [MyHomeBoard](https://github.com/oddgrd/myhomeboard) backend which was written in Typescript.
-The design of the Rust refactor is heavily inspired by [Brandon Konkle's](https://twitter.com/bkonkle) great article series on [Async GrapQL with Rust](https://konkle.us/async-graphql-rust-1-introduction/).
+The design of the Rust refactor is heavily inspired by [Brandon Konkle's](https://twitter.com/bkonkle) great article series on [Async GraphQL with Rust](https://konkle.us/async-graphql-rust-1-introduction/).

 ## Development